howieliang/CVMarkerPatternGen/README.md

 ```
 - `cv_marker_gen_pattern.py`: This is the name of the Python script that you want to execute.
 - `-o "april_piedepole24x24.png"`: This part specifies the output file name for the generated marker pattern.
 In this case, the output file will be named "april_piedepole24x24.png".
-- `-i 0`: The `-i` flag specifies the ID of the first ArUCo tag to generate.
+- `-i 0`: The `-i` flag specifies the ID of the first CV marker to generate.
 In this command, it's set to `0`.
-- `-t "DICT_APRILTAG_36h11"`: The `-t` flag specifies the type of ArUCo tag to generate.
-In this case, it's set to "DICT_APRILTAG_36h11", a specific type of ArUCo tag dictionary.
+- `-t "DICT_APRILTAG_36h11"`: The `-t` flag specifies the type of CV marker to generate.
+In this case, it's set to "DICT_APRILTAG_36h11", a specific type of CV marker dictionary.
 - `-d 72`: The `-d` flag sets the output print's DPI (dots per inch) to 72.
 DPI determines the resolution of the printed image.
-- `-s 6`: The `-s` flag specifies the size of the ArUco tag in millimeters.
+- `-s 6`: The `-s` flag specifies the size of the CV marker in millimeters.
 In this command, it's set to 6 mm.
-- `-m 1`: The `-m` flag sets the size in millimeters of the margins between the ArUco tags.
+- `-m 1`: The `-m` flag sets the size in millimeters of the margins between the CV markers.
 It's set to 1 mm.
 - `--no-write-id`: This is a command line option that tells the script not to write the ID of the tag on the pattern.
 The IDs won't be printed on the tags if this option is used.
-- `-x 24`: The `-x` flag specifies the number of ArUco tags in the X direction.
+- `-x 24`: The `-x` flag specifies the number of CV markers in the X direction.
 In this command, it's set to 24.
-- `-y 24`: The `-y` flag specifies the number of ArUco tags in the Y direction.
+- `-y 24`: The `-y` flag specifies the number of CV markers in the Y direction.
 In this command, it's also set to 24.
 - `-p "pdp8"`: The `-p` flag specifies the type of pattern to use.
 This command is set to "pdp8", corresponding to the "PIED_DE_POULES_8X8" pattern.

 ## Supported Patterns